tomvoros/unity-6-sprite-renderer-batching-issue/README.md

 Based on a test project by Dean Isseyegh here: https://github.com/DeanIsseyegh/unity-6-sprite-render-anim-issue

-This is a simple test project demonstrating a draw call batching issue with SpriteRenderers in Unity 6.
+This is a simple test project demonstrating (what appears to be) a draw call batching issue with SpriteRenderers in Unity 6.

 Forum post:
 https://discussions.unity.com/t/dynamic-draw-call-batching-seems-to-mix-up-sprites-between-spriterenderers-at-random/1602831